frankf1957/OneFinity/docs/configure-multikey-nodes.md

 validatorKey-16.pem
 ~~~

-In the staking transaction we will submit using `mxpy`, we need to prepare a `validator.json` file which contains a list of validatorKey.pem files.
-In the document published by the OneFinity team 2025-Jan-23, the sample `validator.json` file is based on staking one validator.
+In the staking transaction we will submit using `mxpy`, we need to prepare a `validator.json` file which contains a list of validatorKey.pem filenames.

 - To stake an individual BLS key, we can use this sample `validator.json`.